Trello vs Asana: PROs/CONs for Managing Projects & Tasks

 We do it for a very valid reason though.

-That very specific problem with almost all project management apps inspired us to create a new app – one which solves this problem for us and for the rest of the world out there!
+That very specific problem with almost all project management apps inspired us to create a new app.
+Our service solves this problem for us and for the rest of the world out there!

 Have you seen the BeeWits review on project-management.com?
 You might want to look at it!